makersquare/js-course/README.md

 * When the board changes trigger a `boardChange` event and send the board array
 * When a piece is taken trigger a `pieceTaken` event and send the currentPlayer, the enemy, the row and column of the piece.
-* When someone tries to make an invalid move, trigger an `invalidMove` event and send a message with the error.
+* When someone tries to make an invalid move, trigger an `invalidMove` event and print a message with the error.

 ---